mirnakaja/agribusiness-sql-data-analysis/week4/README.md

 ## Visualization Planning

-Different visualization formats were selected based on the type of business question being addressed.
+Different visualization formats were selected based on the type of business question being addressed:

 - **Bar charts** were used for country comparisons because they make differences between categories easy to identify.
 - **Line charts** were used for yearly production because they clearly show trends and changes over time.